 A financial audit ensures the transparency and truthfulness of financial statements.
 The college has an established mechanism for conducting Internal Financial Audit every year.
 A reputed Firm from Panaji conducts the internal audit and seeks clarification on various issues.
 Internal financial audit is generally conducted in the month of April/May, and financial compliance report of internal audit is submitted to the Managing Committee of Goa Vidyaprasarak Mandal.
 Finalization of the accounts is completed in June and the audited statement is prepared in July.
 The audited statement is duly signed by the Principal, Chairman, Treasurer, Secretary and Chartered Accountant.
-External Financial audit is conducted by Government to ensure Financial Compliance and is held once every ten years.
+Government Audit is conducted to ensure Financial Compliance as per the government provision.